Hyperledger Fabric course is out!

 You can check out the current fabric-gateway repository on Github

-Unjoin a channel from a peer
+Can I unjoin a channel from a peer?

+Yes, since Fabric v2.4.
 This feature has been requested for a long time, since 2018.

 The workaround to remove the channel from a peer was delete the peer completely and recreate other, then join the peer to the desired channels, of course, this meant that the peer will be re-created and will need to download all the blocks for every channel joined, which can take multiple days, even weeks.

-The only catch is that the peer needs to be stopped, which is a challenge for cloud native environments like Kubernetes, where stopping the peer and executing the command peer node unjoin is not something easy automatable.
+The only catch is that the peer needs to be stopped, which is a challenge for cloud native environments like Kubernetes, where stopping the peer and executing the command

 Before v2.4, we had a feature to configure external builders, which were used to build the chaincode, but this required to change the core.yaml configuration file for the peer, which felt like too much to only change the external builder configuration, and it was impossible to configure it using environment variables.